 Riding a motorcycle or scooter is exciting, convenient and cheap.
 It’s also the perfect way to social distance while commuting, and it’s often free to park, with no emissions or toll charges, saving city commuters literally £1,000s every year.

 If you’ve ever considered learning to ride a moped, scooter or motorbike, this is the complete beginners guide.
-These are the ten things you need to know…
+These are the eleven things you need to know…

 Mopeds, scooters and motorcycles are a great way to commute as you won’t get stuck in traffic, you can self-isolate, and they’re simply a lot more enjoyable than sitting in a car, on bus or in a train.
 They can also take you a lot further than a bicycle.

 Getting out on a scooter or a motorcycle up to 125cc just needs a CBT (Compulsory Basic Training), which costs around £125 for a day’s training and could be all you need to get commuting.
 You can find a CBT training centre near you by clicking here.